Bloodcloak/2017-Dashboard/README.md

 # 2017-Dashboard
 Our drivestation labview dashboard for the 2017 season.

-# Due to a team break, the files will not be uploaded at this time.
-The estimated upload date is September 5th
+# At the moment, the files will not be uploaded at this time due to other commitments outside of the team.
+The estimated upload date is Mid to Late September.
+Sorry about that!

 This is to be used with 2017-RobotCodeV4 but can be edited to work with the other 2017 code we have published.
 Some features within this dashboard are: